learn-co-curriculum/python-p3-environment-setup/README.md

 What if we want to manage dependencies as well?

-Pipenv automatically creates and manages a virtualenv for your projects, it also adds/removes packages from your Pipfile as you install/uninstall packages
+Pipenv automatically creates and manages a virtualenv for your projects, it also adds/removes packages from your Pipfile as you install/uninstall packages.
+Pipenv also let's you run programs with a particular version of Python.

 To install pipenv follow the instructions here
 [pipenv install](https://pipenv.pypa.io/en/latest/installation/)

-To create a virtual environment using pipenv we can use the following command.
+We can use pipenv to create a virtual environment to run Python programs with version 3.11:

 ```bash
 pipenv --python 3.11